Thursday, April 30, 2009

 They wanted to do the work on their own rather than hire someone to do it.
-So every morning after chores and breakfast were over Daddy would hitch up our faithful horse Jim to our spring wagon, and fix blanket "nests" for John and me on the back, and off we would go through the fresh morning air.
+Every morning after chores and breakfast were over Daddy would hitch up our faithful horse, Jim, to our spring wagon, and fix blanket "nests" for John and me on the back, and off we would go through the fresh morning air.

 The first thing they worked on was getting all the overgrown weeds and brush cleared away and start a garden.
 What fun it was helping Mom drop the seeds into the long rows.
 We would carefully step in her tracks in the fresh dirt and proudly plant peas and onions.

-Daddy in the meantime was starting to tear down the old house.
-He was tearing the shingles off the roof, and the ladder was just too tempting to a little girl, and when Mom wasn't looking I climbed up to help Daddy.
+In the meantime Daddy was starting to tear down the old house.
+He was tearing the shingles off the roof, and the ladder was just too tempting to a little girl.
+When Mom wasn't looking I climbed up to help Daddy.
 Once I was up on the roof though I was petrified, it was dreadfully far from the ground!
 I was sitting there at the edge of the roof when Mom spied me, she called for Daddy and then hurried up the ladder after me.
 Daddy came over and scooped me up in his strong arms and carried me down, Mom was almost crying which made me feel really bad, I hadn't meant to scare everyone.
 I just wanted to help.

-After that day they would drop us off at Grandpa Mast's where we would be well taken care of, and out of harm's way.
-Aunt Vernie would read stories to us and push us on the swing and help us play whatever we wanted too, aunt Emma would let us lick her cooking spoons and watch her weave rugs, Grandma would let us dry the dishes for her and occasionally we would run out to the harness shop and watch Grandpa work.
+After that day they would drop us off at Grandpa Masts where we would be well taken care of, and out of harm's way.
+Aunt Vernie would read stories to us, push us on the swing, and help us play whatever we wanted too.
+Aunt Emma would let us lick her cooking spoons and watch her weave rugs, Grandma would let us dry the dishes for her and occasionally we would run out to the harness shop and watch Grandpa work.
 By evening when Daddy and Mom came to pick us up we were tired out and usually went to sleep tucked into our blanket nest in the back of our slow moving, bouncing spring wagon, listening to our parents soft voices and the clip clop of Jim's hoofs.